 MarLo Dance Studio opened its doors in 1999 with two co-founders/teachers, Maria Merriam and Lois Henry instructing in ballet and tap respectively.
-This fall we will enter our 17th Anniversary season with a staff of five plus guest teachers in ballroom.
+This fall we will enter our 20th Anniversary season with a staff of 4 plus guest teachers.

 The staff at MarLo believes that dance training provides a mentally and physically healthy interest, valuable life skills such as respect, teamwork, commitment, creative expression and the achievement of personal goals.

 We are a performing arts school!
 MarLo's annual spring productions are major community events; not just for parents and friends.
 With the support of the community and business sponsors, MarLo Dance Studio has created an annual fund for scholarships through these performances.

 Throughout the years MarLo has had many amazing students grace the doors of our dance studio!
 We invite you to meet a few of them:

 In 2015 Dakota Bouher graduated with her Bachelor of Arts in dance from the University of Oregon in Eugene.
 During her senior year she was the president of the student organization Dance Oregon, and was a member of the University of Oregon Repertory Dance Company.
 Dakota has performed at the 2014 American College Dance Association’s (ACDA) regional conference in Missoula, MT, as well as at the 2014 ACDA National conference in Washington DC.
 She also attended the 2014 Strictly Seattle dance intensive at Velocity Dance Center where she performed in an original work by Seattle based choreographer Zoe Scofield.